 - DSLR Camera

 - Wide Angle Lens

-As much as possible, always use a DSLR camera for real estate photography.
+As much as possible, always use the best DSLR camera for real estate photoshoot.
 They allow the use of multiple lenses; allow for both autofocus and manual focus; and the aperture, lens, ISO, shutter speed and other important features can be manually set.